-Here you'll find answers to questions our students ask about living in university accommodation, including cleaning, having visitors, registering with GPs and dentists, and getting support if you need it.
+Here you'll find answers to questions our students ask about living in university accommodation, including cleaning, having visitors, registering with a doctor and dentist, and getting support if you need it.

-No. All rooms and the inside of all buildings are non-smoking.
+No. All areas of the accommodation,, including bedrooms, are non-smoking.
+This includes e-cigarettes.
 Please use the designated smoking shelters outside.

 Can I have visitors?